+Criminal Justice Services

+Annual Report FY2023

+Vision Statement

-Criminal Justice Services Annual Report FY2022 Vision Statement CJS transforms lives by collaborating with stakeholders to reduce victimization and assisting in community restoration.
-Mission Statement Prince William County Criminal Justice Services promotes public safety by reducing recidivism.
+CJS transforms lives by collaborating with stakeholders to reduce victimization and assisting in community restoration.

+Mission Statement

+Prince William County Criminal Justice Services promotes public safety by reducing recidivism.
 We serve the courts and community by providing efficient, effective, innovative assessment and supervision programs that empower clients to achieve success and improve individual growth.

-Message from the Director Prince William County Criminal Justice Services (CJS) serves the 31st Judicial District to include Prince William County and the Cities of Manassas and Manassas Park.
+Message from the Director

+Prince William County Criminal Justice Services (CJS) serves the 31st Judicial District to include Prince William County and the Cities of Manassas and Manassas Park.
 CJS provides critical functions at both the pre- and post-adjudication stages of the criminal justice system.
 CJS is committed to improving the criminal justice system through the Evidence-Based Decision Making (EBDM) Initiative, a joint initiative between Prince William County and the independent Cities of Manassas and Manassas Park.
 Through this initiative, the EBDM Policy Team has made great strides in streamlining processes that have contributed to managing the population of the Adult Detention Center (ADC) and increasing public safety.

-Since 2009, CJS has continued its efforts to implement research-driven strategies known as "Evidence-Based Practices" (EBP) to reduce recidivism and victimization and to improve criminal justice outcomes.
-Strategies for change have included organizational development, such as staff-driven process action teams that focus on improving service delivery and targeting the risks and needs of clients under supervision.
+CJS has continued its efforts to implement research-driven strategies to reduce recidivism and victimization and to improve criminal justice outcomes.
+Strategies for change have included organizational development and staff-driven process action teams that focus on improving service delivery and targeting the risks and needs of individuals under supervision.
 Additionally, CJS Probation/Pretrial Officers are trained in evidence-based skills that subsequently contribute to a reduction in recidivism, such as motivational interviewing, Effective Practices in Community Supervision (EPICS), risk assessment completion, and case planning.
+In 2022, CJS began working with local stakeholders to begin implementation of a new pretrial risk assessment known as the Public Safety Assessment (PSA).
+This collaborative effort has been an opportunity to critically review our pretrial system and we have identified areas of improvement.
+In addition to implementing the PSA in FY2024, the team is working to improve pretrial compliance through implementation of a new sanctions and incentives grid and strategies to improve responses to domestic violence.

-Lastly, since FY2012, CJS has delivered in-house treatment services, which increases the number of services delivered and enables them to be delivered in a more efficient manner.
-Our Intensive Community Supervision Program (ICS) continues to be relied upon by our local Courts to serve higher-risk clients and to assist in managing the local jail population, saving the County 20,490 jail bed days in FY22.
+Our Intensive Community Supervision Program (ICS) continues to be relied upon by our local Courts to serve higher-risk clients and to assist in managing the growing local jail population, saving the County 17,950 bed days in FY2023.
+Additionally, since FY2023, CJS and many collaborative stakeholders proudly expanded our specialized justice initiatives to include the Adult Drug Court.
+This innovative program is integral to our unwavering commitment towards a reformed and rehabilitative approach within the criminal justice system.
+In parallel, the Greater Prince William Veterans Treatment Docket (GPWVTD) marks another milestone in our journey towards specialized justice.
+This program uniquely addresses the specific needs of our veteran community, ensuring they receive the dedicated support and assistance they deserve.

 If you would like further information regarding the services provided by the agency, please contact me or any of our staff at (703) 792-6065.

+Steve Austin, Director

+Accomplishments

-Steve Austin, Director Accomplishments The CJS 2022 Annual Recidivism Study showed that 83% of Probation clients did not re-offend after their program supervision ended.
+The CJS 2022 Annual Recidivism Study showed that 87.5% of Probation clients did not re-offend after their program supervision ended.
 In 2017, the agency transitioned from a two-year recidivism study to a three-year study to reflect similar national studies.

-Probationers performed 3,268 hours of community service
+Probationers performed 2,867 hours of community service